 What Determines Maximum Possible Slope?

-There are 2 main factors that determine the steepness of a slope that a mobility scooter can handle: the combined weight of the scooter and its rider, and the power of the motor.
 The size of the battery does not affect its ability to climb hills, but climbing hills does require more power from the motor, which means the battery will drain faster, so larger batteries are required.
 That being said, it is not possible to accurately calculate maximum slope as there are too many variations that impact it, such as type and torque of a motor and other design factors.

 When a manufacturer tests a mobility scooter for hill capabilities they will always test it under uniform (and perfect) conditions, e.g. a fully charged battery, well serviced motor, good dry condition, at 20 degrees C. This of course means that sometimes a mobility scooter may struggle to achieve the maximum gradient recommended under less than perfect conditions.
 However, scooters can often achieve more than the quoted maximum gradient, but it is not recommended.